Lift Off Time

 – 1st mission ever with GO Searcher as ASDS support

-– 2nd fastest turn around of a booster, ever at 48 days
+– 2nd fastest turn around of a booster, at 49 days

 – 1st Falcon 9 launch with a “transfer” stage